cdktf/cdktf-provider-cloudflare/docs/pagesProject.typescript.md

 - *Type:* string[]

+A list of paths that should be excluded from triggering a preview deployment.
+Wildcard syntax (`*`) is supported.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/pages_project#path_excludes PagesProject#path_excludes}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.12.0/docs/resources/pages_project#path_excludes PagesProject#path_excludes}

 ---